pawel-up/tabs-split-layout/docs/rendering.md

 ### Automatic rendering

-On the other hand, you can just point to the container element in the Manager configuration and pass the render function and the manager will take care of rendering the view when needed.
+On the other hand, you can point to the container element in the Manager configuration and pass the render function, and the manager will render the view when needed.

 ```ts
 // Full example